chestercodes/gitpitch-talks/full-stack-development/md/mvu.md

 - View - a way to view your state as HTML

-Started by Elm, popularised by redux
+Started by Elm, popularised by react/redux

 ---